Dropping milk feeds

 - After your baby turns one, most of their nutrients should come from food.
 Even though they don’t rely on milk as much, it’s still important for filling in any gaps and providing the well-rounded balance of nutrition they need.
 From 12 months, the recommended amount of milk or dairy is 360ml (around three portions) each day.

 - Toddler milk is a great way to keep them topped up with all those hard-to-get nutrients.
 Just 2 x 150ml beakers of Cow & Gate Growing Up Milk a day provides at least 100% of their daily vitamin D, and iron, when used as part of a healthy, balanced diet1.
 Alternatively, you can also help top up your little one's vitamin D using vitamin D drops.
-To find out more about vitamin D, take a look at our baby club article, and visit the Vitamin D Mission.
-Its aim is to eradicate vitamin D deficiency in all UK children under five.
+To find out more about vitamin D, take a look at our baby club article.

 Help for every stage of feeding